-The virus that causes COVID-19 has been found in untreated wastewater.
-Researchers do not know whether this virus can cause disease if a person is exposed to untreated wastewater or sewerage systems.
-There is no evidence to date that this has occurred.
+Recently, ribonucleic acid (RNA) from the virus that causes COVID-19 has been found in untreated wastewater.
+While data are limited, there is little evidence of infectious virus in wastewater, and no information to date that anyone has become sick with COVID-19 because of exposure to wastewater.
 At this time, the risk of transmission of the virus that causes COVID-19 through properly designed and maintained sewerage systems is thought to be low.